Getting word to us

 If you're from away

 We get the occasional note from researchers, students, and folks who've moved off but still have roots in the bottoms.
-We're glad to hear from you, but please understand we're slow, and we prioritize the families first.
-New engagements are considered through existing relationships.
+We're glad to hear from you, but we're slow, and the families come first.
 If you can find a relation still living on the river, start there — not with us.
+Cousins count double; old classmates of the Halverson girls count triple.

 What we'll never do